Ah, the luxury of modern hot shower plumbing; with it’s soothing water spaying onto your back like tiny little masseuse hands.

 Here’s what to do:

-Now, simply rotate the cartridge 180 degrees (half-way around) from it’s original position.
+Simply rotate the cartridge 180 degrees (half-way around) from it’s original position.

-Then, slide the cartridge back in until it’s snug.
 Replace the retaining ring and clip if necessary, the handle, handle screw and index cap.

 Turn your main water line back on and give it a try!

 In some cases, you may not have to remove your cartridge once you have your handle removed.

 Some single-handle models are designed with the handle actually screwing into a small independent piece of plastic that sits between the handle and the cartridge.

 Don’t worry if you don’t see this – yours may not be designed this way.

 If this piece is placed on the wrong side, then the handle will be reversed, and the hot water will be cold, and vice versa.

 Move this piece to the opposite side and screw your handle into it there.

 Which Side Is Hot and Cold on a Faucet?